 - Information or alert:

-Tell users what’s going on or show the data they need to see.
+Tell users what’s going on or show the information they need to see.
 Be honest and let users know what the system did, what they did, or what they’re about to do.

 - More information (optional):